structureddynamics/OSF-Web-Services-PHP-API/README.md

   if($arws->isSuccessful())
   {
-    // Now, let's use the auth: lister endpoint to make sure we can see it in the structWSF instance
+    // Now, let's use the auth: lister endpoint to make sure we can see it in the OSF instance
     $authlister = new AuthListerQuery("http://localhost/ws/");

     // Specifies that we want to get all the list of all registered web service endpoints.